azkatech/azk_zkteco_machine_proxy/README.md

 ## Installation and Usage

-You can run the application in two ways: using the pre-built Windows executable for ease of use, or by running the Python script directly from the source for cross-platform compatibility.
+You can run the application in three ways: using the pre-built Windows executable, running the Python script directly, or by creating your own executable.

 ### 1. Running on Windows (Recommended)